Rob Hollink: Poker career

-Rob also made the final table of the Pot Limit Omaha tournament at the 2003 World Series of Poker (WSOP).
+Holllink made the final table of the Pot Limit Omaha tournament at the 2003 World Series of Poker (WSOP), finishing in eighth place.

 On 7 August 2003 the opening event of the 2003 World Championship of Online Poker, a $109 buy-in heads up No Limit tournament, was won by Hollink for a $12,800 first prize, using the screen name 'batoelrob.'

 In no limit hold'em events, Rob has finished in the money of two World Poker Tour (WPT) events: